webreinvent/vaahflutter/README.md

 - 2 spaces for indentation
 - test files have `_test.ext` suffix in the file name > example `widget_test.dart`
 - Libraries, packages, directories, and source files name convention: snake_case(lowercase_with_underscores).
-- Classes, enums, typedefs, and extensions naming conevntion: UpperCamelCase.
+- Classes, Enums, Typedefs, and extensions naming convention: UpperCamelCase.
 - Variables, constants, parameters naming convention: lowerCamelCase.
-- Method/ functions naming conevntion: lowerCamelCase.
+- Method/ functions naming convention: lowerCamelCase.
 - Use relative path
-  - ✘ `import 'package:demo/home.dart';` -> This should be avoided.
+  - ✘ `import 'package:demo/home.dart';` → This should be avoided.
-  - ✔ `import './home.dart';` -> Correct way
+  - ✔ `import './home.dart';` → Correct way
   - to fix imports you can use [dart-import](https://marketplace.visualstudio.com/items?itemName=luanpotter.dart-import)
 - Avoid using as instead, use is operator
 - Avoid print()/ debugPrint() calls